s2t2/s2t2.github.io/_posts/2015-07-18-how-to-set-up-a-mac-development-environment.md

 [Download](http://ethanschoonover.com/solarized/files/solarized.zip) the [Solarized](http://ethanschoonover.com/solarized) color themes, and unzip.

-In Terminal Settings import a new Profile, and choose the **solaraized/osx-terminal.app-colors-solarized/Solarized Dark ansi.terminal** theme.
+In Terminal Settings, import a new Profile, and choose the **solaraized/osx-terminal.app-colors-solarized/Solarized Dark ansi.terminal** theme.

 Set the Solarized Dark profile theme as default.